ibm-cloud-docs/openshift/secure.md

 To access the logs of your cluster components, set up [{{site.data.keyword.logs_full_notm}}](/docs/openshift?topic=openshift-health). {{site.data.keyword.logs_full_notm}} provides access to all your logs and you can aggregate logs and build your own customized views across multiple clusters.

 How can I monitor the health and performance of my cluster?
 :   You can verify the health, capacity, and performance of your apps, services, and worker nodes by monitoring your cluster components and compute resources from the {{site.data.keyword.openshiftlong_notm}} console or CLI, such as the CPU and memory usage.
-To view more in-depth metrics for your cluster, you can use the built-in monitoring capabilities that are based on open source technologies, such as [Prometheus and Grafana](https://docs.openshift.com/en/container-platform/4.19/virt/monitoring/virt-monitoring-overview.html){: external}.
+To view more in-depth metrics for your cluster, you can use the built-in monitoring capabilities that are based on open source technologies, such as [Prometheus](https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html/monitoring/about-openshift-container-platform-monitoring){: external}.
 Prometheus is automatically installed when you create the cluster and you can use the tool to access real-time cluster and app metrics.
 Prometheus metrics are not stored persistently.
 To access historic metrics and to compare metrics across multiple clusters, use [{{site.data.keyword.mon_full_notm}}](/docs/openshift?topic=openshift-health-monitor) instead.

 To set up a host-based intrusion detection system (HIDS) and security event log monitoring (SELM), install third-party tools that are designed to monitor your cluster and containerized apps to detect intrusion or misuse, such as [Twistlock](https://www.paloaltonetworks.com/prisma/cloud){: external} or the [Sysdig `Falco` project](https://www.sysdig.com/opensource/falco){: external}.